USCGC Yamacraw (WARC-333): Woods Hole Oceanographic Institution Work

 During 1957–1958 the ship was leased by Woods Hole Oceanographic Institution making voyages in the Atlantic and Mediterranean largely for acoustic and geophysical work.

 During 1957 a 600 ft long thermistor chain with twenty-three thermistors at intervals of 25 ft and towing winch were installed on the ship.
 The sensor system had been designed to allow continuous collection of temperatures at depth, particularly useful in study of ocean acoustics.
 The ship collected data in the western Atlantic coast from Nova Scotia to Charleston, South Carolina and into the Sargasso Sea.
 Yamacraw was in the Mediterranean during the summer of 1958 collecting data on sound transmission.
 The ship was again equipped with the towed thermistor chain.
-Included was a study of the Strait of Gibraltar in which the ship departed Cadiz 8 August to observe the thermal structure at the sill where Mediterranean water and Atlantic waters meet.
+Included was a study of the Strait of Gibraltar in which the ship departed Cádiz 8 August to observe the thermal structure at the sill where Mediterranean water and Atlantic waters meet.